maxant/checker/README.md

 - check multiple sites
 - add regexps to search for
 - check a new page which tells us when stuff is going to expire
+- make log page refresh when we add stuff to it
+-